 All scripts should run 10 mins or less.
 There is no minimum length requirement.
 Props, costumes and sets must be minimal.
 If your piece requires an animatronic dragon, don’t send it.
 It won’t get in.
 If you’re a director who has a piece in which you can craftily figure out a way to make a fire spewing dragon appear while staying within the competition’s technical constraints, please do send it.

 Comedies, dramas, musicals, movement-based pieces, devised work, and solo pieces are all acceptable.
 The only style or genre requirement is that there must be a working script.

 Scripts should be new.
 This must be the first time your script has been produced on its feet with no scripts in hand.
-For sketch groups, that means you gotta write some new awesome, and can’t just submit a trusty crowd-favorite from your repertoire.
+That means you have to write a new piece as opposed to submitting a trusty crowd-favorite from your repertoire.

 Writers and groups may only submit 3 scripts in total.

 This is a Locals Only competition.
 That means you’ve gotta live in the Bay Area to submit.

 Script Submission Deadline is Tues, Feb 25th at 11:59pm.

 Submission should be standard script format.
 All scripts should be in PDF format.